sandover/sandover.github.io/content/index.md

 &nbsp;

 ---
-# oblong industries :: saudi aramco (2010-2012)
+# oblong industries :: saudi aramco

 Using Oblong's g-speak software platform, we created an immersive geology visualization and simulation application which could be controlled by glove interactions, by touchscreen, by mobile device, and by web interface.
 This video shows me demonstrating some work in progress, using a miniature version of the real, much larger system which existed in Dhahran, Saudi Arabia.
+The project ran from 2010 to 2012.

 {{< vimeo 280249075 >}}